Back to basics: What do you include in your presentation?

 Stick your hand up

 So did I cover it all?
-What do you think are the basics to a great presentation?
+What do you think are the basics of a great presentation?